natelandau/valentina/user_guide.md

 ### Before Gameplay

 -   Create characters using `/character create`.
--   Claim a character using `/character claim`.
+-   Set a character as active using `/character set_active`.
 -   Create macros for diceroll shortcuts using `/macro create`.

 **What is a Macro?**
-In Valentina Noir, a macro is a custom shortcut that you can create to simplify complex dice rolls or frequently used commands.
-Macros are tied to users, not characters, meaning you can use the same macro across different characters.
+In Valentina Noir, a macro is a custom shortcut that you can create to simplify complex dice rolls.
+Macros are tied to users, not characters, meaning you can use the same macro regardless of which character is active.

-For example, if you often need to roll for perception and alertness, you can create a macro called `pa` that combines these stats into a single roll.
-Instead of typing out the full command each time, you can simply use `/roll macro pa`, and Valentina Noir will execute the roll for you.
+For example, if you often need to roll for _perception_ and _alertness_, you can create a macro called `pa` that combines these stats into a single roll.
+Instead of typing computing the number of dice yourself, you can simply use `/roll macro pa`, and Valentina Noir will execute the roll for you.

 Here's how you can work with macros: